Analysis | Fact-checking Trump’s call to the Georgia secretary of state

 “Remember, her reputation is — she’s known all over the Internet, Brad.
 She’s known all over.
 I’m telling you, ‘Where’s [name]’ was one of the hot items … [name] They knew her.
 ‘Where’s [name]?’
 So Brad, there can be no justification for that.”

 At one point, Trump referenced by name an election worker at the State Farm Arena who has been subject of feverish speculation by QAnon followers, who falsely believed she had been arrested.
 (The Washington Post is not printing her name.)
-Trump here demonstrates how deep in the conspiracy swamps he has swum.
+Trump here demonstrates how deep in the conspiracy theory swamps he has swum.

 “Brad, why did they put the votes in three times?
 You know, they put ’em in three times.”